 What if I do not get the result I want from the DRO review?

 If you receive an unfavorable decision from the DRO, your appeal is not over.
-You can file a VA Form 9 appeal, also known as a substantive appeal, to the Board of Veterans’ Appeals.
+If your claim is in the Legacy system, you can file a VA Form 9 appeal, also known as a substantive appeal, to the Board of Veterans’ Appeals.
+If your claim is in VA’s New Appeals Process, you may file a supplemental claim, request a higher level of review, or submit a Notice of Disagreement to the Board of Veterans’ Appeals.

 Call Chisholm Chisholm & Kilpatrick LTD for your free consultation today.

 Whether you choose the traditional review process or the DRO review process, the fact remains that VA disability cases are notoriously complex and nuanced.
 It can be difficult to receive a favorable outcome when you fight the case on your own.
 The attorneys at Chisholm Chisholm & Kilpatrick LTD have years of experience fighting to get our clients the benefits to which they are rightfully entitled.
 We will pursue your case aggressively and fight for a successful outcome.

 Call today for a consultation: 401-331-6300.